 When working on a project, how do you define success?
 Our success is in step with the success of our clients, from a homeowner realizing a dream for their personal space to a business owner seeing their dream come to life as they open the doors to a smart, thoughtful space we helped them achieve.
 It all comes down to this: exceed client expectations.
 Success will follow.

 What do you like about building in the Hudson Valley?
 The natural beauty of the Mid-Hudson Valley is always present in the background wherever we are working and it is nothing less than stunning.

 What is your background prior to joining Baxter?
 I worked for Kirchhoff Builders, Kirchhoff-Consigli and Meyer Contracting for over 10 years, doing all manner of construction, building maintenance and management work.

 What is a project that you are most proud of?
 Vassar College Davison House (17 million dollar dorm renovation, building was built in or around 1903.)

 When did you join Baxter and what brought you here?
-I'm the newest hire!
-March 2016 was my official start date.
-But I interviewed with them 4 years ago and have seen them triple in size since then; it's very exciting.
+In March 2016 I started at Baxter, however I interviewed with them in 2012 and have seen them triple in size since then; it's very exciting.

 What do you think sets Baxter apart?
 I think drive and youth separate them from the competition.
 There are so many great, innovative ideas coming out of this team.
 But great, long-standing relationships and maintaining that reputation for putting out quality construction are what keep them at the top.